Selbi182/Genesis-Plus-GX-Wide-Standalone/side_files/README.txt

 ================================
-What is the "DX" version?
+What is the "Zenith Edition"?
 ================================

-Sonic ERaZor DX is a port of the Sonic 1 ROM hack "Sonic ERaZor 8.1" as a standalone, self-contained Microsoft Windows EXE file.
+Sonic ERaZor: Zenith Edition is a port of the Sonic 1 ROM hack "Sonic ERaZor 8.1" as a standalone, self-contained Microsoft Windows EXE file.
 It runs on a custom Sega Mega Drive emulator to play the game in glorious 16:9 widescreen with enhancements not available on the original hardware.